habemus-papadum/pdum_plumbum/README.md

 **This is primarily a syntax library** focused on making data transformations more readable and composable.
 It is not optimized for performance-critical applications, but rather for clarity and expressiveness in your code.

+## Tutorial Notebook

+Walk through synchronous and asynchronous pipelines step-by-step with the Jupyter notebook at [`docs/tutorial.ipynb`](docs/tutorial.ipynb).

 ### Key Features

 - **Clear Operator/Data Distinction**: Define pipelines without executing them